Study Information Technology (IT) in New Zealand

 Many of the universities in New Zealand provide foundation studies to students which assists them to better understand the subject matter.
-Along with that, IT students are also required to complete an internship program with a local company that further expands their understanding of the real time challenges involved on the job.
+Along with that, IT students are also required to complete an internship program with a local company that further expands their understanding of the real-time challenges involved in the job.
 This way, they gain the know-how which assists them to perform well in their future job roles.

 Why study IT in New Zealand?

 Here’s what New Zealand can offer those looking to further their studies:

 - Internationally renowned universities: All 8 universities in New Zealand are placed in the QS World University Rankings® 2018, including universities such as the University of Auckland and University of Otago

 - Work while studying: International students in New Zealand can work up to 20 hours per week during school terms and up to 30 hours per week during scheduled vacation breaks without the need for a work permit.

 - Post-study opportunities: Graduates can apply for a post-study visa to stay and work or up to 3 years upon graduating from their studies in New Zealand

 - Proximity to nature: New Zealand is surrounded by beautiful landscapes of mountains and lakes.
 The great outdoors also offers adrenaline junkies the chance to do adventure activities including white water rafting, skiing and mountain biking

 - Culture at reach: Auckland and Wellington have no lack of free cultural events, festivals, as well as discounted student entrance fees to museums.